 SEC Targets Disclosure Fraud

 Recently, the SEC has refocused its efforts against against companies whose public filings or communications have mislead or deprived investors of material information.
 On February 24, 2017, the acting SEC Chair Michael Piwowar stated that the agency needs to take a second look at policies like disclosure requirements, high corporate penalties and accreditation rules that have adversely impacted investors.
 Indeed, investors need full, fair, and accurate disclosures to make informed decisions about investments.

 Under the SEC Whistleblower Program, whistleblowers may receive a reward for reporting original information to the SEC about violations of federal securities laws, including inadequate disclosures.
-Since the law went into effect, the SEC has well in excess of $100 million to whistleblowers.
+Since the law went into effect, the SEC Whistleblower Office has awarded more than $262 million in awards to whistleblowers.
 The largest award to date, more than $30 million, was issued to a whistleblower who provided the SEC with key information that led to a successful enforcement action.